 Why did we combine?

-By achieving one Senior Leadership Team, bringing together departments, consolidating assets and identifying new ways of working, we anticipate annual savings of around £6 million by 2017/18.
+By achieving one Strategic Leadership Team, bringing together departments, consolidating assets and identifying new ways of working, we anticipate annual savings of around £6 million by 2017/18.

 As two small Fire and Rescue Services, we were vulnerable to outside pressures, and it was extremely difficult to make savings without impacting on frontline delivery.
 As one larger organisation, we have a stronger voice at a political level, and we will be an even more effective partner for our local authorities and other emergency services.